Gcurtis95/Glitching-the-Gaze/Standard Lora/Standard Lora.md

 # Notes

 In these cases the negative prompt helped keep the model from generating images with extra limbs and wrong anatomy.
+And overall, produced the style of the training data pretty well.

+To induce glitches during generation with this Lora don't use a negative prompt and mess around with the generation configs like reducing or adding sampling steps and increase/decrease cfg scale.